-Meteorological conditions that affect the facility requirements of an airport include but are not limited to wind direction, wind speed, cloud ceiling, visibility and temperature.
-True hourly metrological data was reviewed data from the GFK Automated Surface Observation System (ASOS) facility from 2005-2014 available from the National Climatic Data Center (NCDC).
+Meteorological conditions that affect the facility requirements of an airport include but are not limited to wind direction, wind speed, cloud ceiling, visibility, and temperature.
+Hourly metrological data was reviewed data from the GFK Automated Surface Observation System (ASOS) facility available from the National Climatic Data Center (NCDC).
 Periodic "special" weather observations within each hour were removed.
-This method provides a comprehensive look into the true average weather trends at an airport without skewing conditions toward IFR where multiple observations may be taken each hour due to changing conditions.
+This method provides considers the average weather trends at an airport without skewing conditions where multiple observations may be taken each hour due to changing conditions.